Do you need insurance if a monsoon happens?

 3. Be aware you may have lower limits for downed trees.
 It is common for large mature trees to be blown over during a micro-burst.
-Homeowners policies often only cover $500 per tree or shrub and also have limited coverage for debris removal.
-If you have any high value trees that you love and would want replaced you need to be mindful of these limits.
+Homeowners’ policies often only cover $500 per tree or shrub and also have limited coverage for debris removal.
+If you have any high-value trees that you love and would want to be replaced you need to be mindful of these limits.

 Make sure you are working with a qualified agent who not only has the knowledge but also has the right products available.
 If the agent doesn’t have the right products, he/she is going to provide you with what they do have available, even if there is something better.

 At Insurance Professionals of Arizona, we have the right products and the knowledge to help you get the coverage you need at the market’s most competitive premium.